yuhei-takahashi/Coded-Slotted_ALOHA_over_Rayleigh_Fading/README.md

 ## Instructions

 ## Paramaters
-The parameters in the source code are as follows:
+The parameters in these source codes are as follows:

 **Simulation**
 - ite : # of fading samples